foundriesio/docs/source/reference-manual/ota/device-tags.rst

 master will be tagged with "postmerge".
 After doing QA on this build, it can be "promoted" using the fioctl_ tool::

- fioctl targets tag -Tpostmerge,promoted raspberrypi3-64-lmp-144
+ fioctl targets tag -Tpostmerge,promoted raspberrypi3-64-lmp-144 --factory <factory>

 That will kick off a CI job that will tag build 144 as promoted.
 This would result in the Device 2 from the example above in updating.